-Disney Springs should be one of your vacation stops if you are heading to Orlando.
-This destination, formerly knows as Downtown Disney, is taking shape with new shops and restaurants which will double the size of Disney Springs when completed in summer 2016.
-For the food, entertainment, and shopping options, it simply can’t be beat!
+Disney Springs should be one of your vacation stops while you’re visiting Orlando.
+This destination, formerly known as Downtown Disney, has blossomed with new shops and restaurants which has more than doubled the size of Disney Springs.
+Springing forth with diverse food, entertainment, and shopping options, it simply can’t be beat!
 Let’s break down the free fun and freedom you’ll experience at Disney Springs.

 Free Map.
 Grab your free map at kiosks or at Guest Relations (one near DisneyQuest Indoor interactive theme park and one at Disney Springs Marketplace).
 That way, you won’t miss shops like the Star Wars Galactic Outpost, The Ganachery (chocolates) , or Tren-D (boutique).